wpswings/membership-for-woocommerce/README.txt

 * New: Offer membership subscriptions for limited access to membership plans
 * New: User Table for Admin
 * New: Multi-Step Configuration of Membership for WooCommerce
-* New: Display All Membership Plans Together With Option to Buy Them
+* New: Display All Membership Plans Together With the Option to Buy Them

 = 1.2.0 - Released on 1 October 2021 =
 * New: Compatible with **Multisite**